-That governs actions and decisions in a company.
-In the business world, standards are set for determining good and bad behavior and decision-making.
-Business ethics is a broad topic, covering everything from corporate governance to corporate social responsibility.
+Business ethics can be denoted as written or unwritten codes of morals, values, and principles that govern actions and decisions in a company.
+In business, standards are set for determining good and bad behavior and decision-making.
+As a result, business ethics is a broad topic, covering everything from corporate governance to corporate social responsibility.

 Business ethics is a subjective term.
 However, it is easy to identify unethical business practices in an organization, such as employing child labor, taking bribes, or illegally using copyrighted materials.